cyberbotics/naoqisim/README.md

 ## Dependencies

+### Development environment
+On Windows, it is necessary to install Microsoft Visual Studio C++ 2010 Express.
+You should also install MSYS2 from https://www.msys2.org to have a convienient UNIX-like environment to be able to execute the Makefiles.
+On Linux, you will need the standard gcc compiler suite.
+On recent macOS distributions, naoqisim doesn't work any more.

 ### Simulation SDK
 These libraries were provided by Aldebaran Robotics Windows, Linux and Mac.
 However they are not maintained anymore and may not work on recent systems, including the latest versions of macOS.
+You can install them by typing `make` in the `aldebaran` directory.

 ### Choregraphe
 The Choregraphe suite software should be downloaded from SoftBank Robotics (formerly Aldebaran Robotics).